HomeResource LibraryCompanies AssessedMerck & Co. Animal Health (MSD)Animal Pharmaceuticals Engagement

 • ‘Time to Vaccinate’ campaign, promoting vaccination for food animals in Europe.

-MSD has also disclosed that it has supported the development of several AMS Centres of Excellence and provided grants for AMS research projects.
+MSD has also disclosed that it has supported the development of several Antimicrobial Stewardship (AMS) Centres of Excellence and provided grants for AMS research projects.
 However, it is unclear if these will support research to improve antibiotic stewardship in food-producing animals.

 D.1.2.
 MSD runs the Study for Monitoring Antimicrobial Resistance Trends (SMART), started in 2002, with an online database launched in 2020.
 SMART is a surveillance programme that determines pathogen prevalence and antibiotic susceptibility in 220 sites across 60 countries.
-MSD also participates in the AMR Register, however, both of these programs appear to be for monitoring pathogens in humans.
+MSD also participates in the AMR Register, an online platform that allows pharma companies to share susceptibility data on infection-causing pathogens, however, both of these programmes appear to be for monitoring pathogens in humans.

 Good